Eurovision Song Contest 2010: Semi-final allocation draw

+Contest overview

 Semi-final 1

-The first semi-final took place in Oslo on 25 May 2010.
+The first semi-final took place on 25 May 2010.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the final.
-France, Germany and Spain voted in this semi-final.
+France, Germany, and Spain voted in this semi-final.

 Semi-final 2

-The second semi-final took place in Oslo on 27 May 2010.
+The second semi-final took place on 27 May 2010.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the final.
 Norway and the United Kingdom voted in this semi-final.